NixOS/nix/doc/manual/src/glossary.md

   - [store object]{#gloss-store-object}\

     A store object consists of a [file system object], [reference]s to other store objects, and other metadata.
+    It can be referred to by a [store path].

     [store object]: #gloss-store-object